vellvm/vellvm/README.md

 3. compile 3rd party libraries:
    1. CompCert: `cd lib/Compcert && ./configure x86_64-macosx && make`
    2. Compile Paco: `make -C lib/paco/src`
+   3. Compile InteractionTrees
+      - create the file `lib/InteractionTrees/_CoqPath` and edit it to contain `-Q ../paco/src Paco`
+	  - run `make` from the InteractionTrees directory  (do _not_ use `setup.sh` since that will clone another copy of paco and we already assume ext-lib exists)
 4. run `make` in the /src directory

 # Running